Hemendra Singh Panwar

-Hemendra Singh Panwar is an Indian conservationist and civil servant, known for his efforts in the fields of wildlife and conservation.
+Hemendra Singh Panwar (22 March 1937 – 29 May 2026) was an Indian conservationist and civil servant, known for his efforts in the fields of wildlife and conservation.
 He was the first director of the Wildlife Institute of India and was the director of Project Tiger.
 The Government of India honoured him, in 2013, with Padma Bhushan, the third-highest civilian award, for his services to the environment and conservation.

 Biography

-Hemendra Singh Panwar was born on 22 March 1937 in Balaghat district of Madhya Pradesh.
+Hemendra Singh Panwar was born on 22 March 1937 in Balaghat district of Central Provinces and Berar.
 He started his career in Indian Forest Service, which took off with his posting at Mandla.
 In 1969, he was transferred to South Mandla which covered the forest areas of Kanha which had a sparse head count of 30 tigers and Barasinghas (swamp deer) numbering 66.
 Panwar's efforts on deer conservation was given a boost when he was put in charge of barasingha conservation as an independent unit.

-During his stint at Kanha, Panwar is reported to be successful in converting the park into an efficiently managed unit, and the park won the award for the best managed park in India in 1976.
+During his stint at Kanha, Panwar was reported to be successful in converting the park into an efficiently managed unit, and the park won the award for the best managed park in India in 1976.
 The headcount of tigers grew to 150 and the deer to over 400 and the park management was able to relocate 22 interior villages.

 In 1981, Panwar was transferred to Delhi, as the head of Project Tiger, a project conceptualised in 1973, for the protection of tiger population in India.
 He worked for 4 years on the project, till 1985, during which time, the project brought seven additional reserves under its umbrella.
 The population of tigers in India rose from 1900 to 3000.
 He was also invited to present a paper on the subject by the Smithsonian Institution.